Egypt clashes over army rule leave up to 11 dead

 "Where is the army?
 Why are they not stopping these people?" cried a bystander.

-The army, hailed as national savior when it rallied behind protesters last year to oust fellow military man Mubarak, sent troops to the scene.
-But some armored vehicles then beat a retreat when protesters attacked an officer who was taking video footage.
+The army, hailed as national saviour when it rallied behind protesters last year to oust fellow military man Mubarak, sent troops to the scene.
+But some armoured vehicles then beat a retreat when protesters attacked an officer who was taking video footage.
 Riot police later arrived in larger numbers and separated the two sides.
 The violence subsided by the afternoon.

 Days of street violence also preceded the start of a staggered parliamentary election in November.
 That vote, Egypt's first democratic election after six decades of rule by a succession of military autocrats, was mostly smooth.